-Each Monday afternoon at 2.00PM, a school assembly is held in the under covered area.
-At this assembly we have the national anthem, the school prayer, Student of the Week and MJR awards, other student achievements and birthdays.
-Parents are welcome to stay for this weekly assembly.
+Each Monday afternoon at 2.15pm, a school assembly is held in the Multipurpose Court.
+At this assembly we have the National Anthem, the school prayer, Student of the Week and MJR awards, other student achievements and birthdays.
+Parents are welcome to attend this weekly assembly.